Production: materials

 STEP 3

-This is the right time for you and other institutions to jointly think about how to ensure circulation of the materials you already possess, that is how to cooperate, share materials and equipment and create a common repository for cultural productions.
+This is the right time for you and other institutions and cultural organisations to jointly think about how to ensure circulation of the materials you already possess, that is how to cooperate, share materials and equipment and create a common repository for cultural productions.

 Towards co-sharing

-An intra-institutional cultural cooperative?
+An institutional cultural cooperative?
 A central warehouse?
 It sounds like a utopia.
-However, if we were to ignore the first signs of resistance and thought about it on a more sustainable scale – that of a housing estate, district or a whole city – the idea begins to sound more interesting and possibly quite real.
-The examples of cooperative and co-sharing initiatives provided in this guide show that creating a common resource, also with institutional entities, is possible.
+However, if we were to ignore the first signs of resistance and think about it on a more sustainable scale – that of a housing estate, district or a whole city – the idea begins to sound more interesting and possibly quite real.
+The examples of various cooperative and co-sharing initiatives show that it is possible to create a common resource that would involve institutional entities.
 Operating models may vary.
 Institutions may open their storage facilities to the needs of local artists.
 Institutions of a similar type (museums, theatres, cinemas, etc.) may attempt to create an exchange and cooperation network associated with circulating resources.
-‘Storage’ does not necessarily have to mean a physical space; it may be manifested in a virtual space, as the example of Spółdzielnia Kultury Culture Cooperative from Warsaw demonstrates.
-There are many possibilities.
+‘Storage’ does not necessarily have to mean a physical space (although it may); it can be manifested in a virtual space.
 It is important for the cultural sector to come together against wasting resources and create systems for cooperating over sharing goods.
-Then, single-use architecture may get a chance to become multiple-use architecture, unnecessary furniture may be put into circulation and unused equipment hidden in the warehouse behind cardboard boxes for years may finally be used again.
+Then, single-use architecture may get a chance to become multiple-use architecture, unnecessary furniture may be put into circulation and unused equipment may finally be used again.
+Such a practice of sharing resources, which is not incidental but constitutes an element of the cultural bloodstream, would not only ease the burden on the environment and represent an ethical shift, but also provide an impetus for changing the model of how culture functions.

-> Get inspired: Materials for the Arts is a partnership programme of New York City Department of Cultural Affairs and Departments of Sanitation and of Education, one of the largest creative reuse centres in the US.
-It collects a wide range of materials, making them available to local companies, communities, fashion houses, TV productions, corporations for reusing.
-Resources which include anything and everything from rugs to toothbrushes are made available free of charge to creatives, schools, civic organisations, city agencies.
-MfA promotes the idea of reuse, releasing into circulation hundreds of tonnes of materials every year.
+> Materials for the Arts is a leading New York centre dedicated to resource reuse.
+It collects a wide range of materials donated by local companies, communities, fashion houses, TV productions, and corporations for reusing.
+Resources are made available free of charge to creatives, schools, civic organisations, city agencies.